sohp2005/sohp2005/README.md

 - 👋 Hi, I’m @sohp2005
 - 👀 I’m interested in working on good ideas.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on the unique idea of an app for emotions.
+- 💞️ I’m looking to collaborate on the unique idea of an app for expressing emotions.
 - 📫 You can contact me at sohampujari1@gmail.com.

 <!---